markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - From the `.contact` CSS rule, remove the `text-align` declaration

 We'll start rebuilding this by adding a style rule for anything with a class of `flex-row`.
-At the bottom of `style.css`, where we have our utility classes for `text-left` and `text-right`, and create a CSS rule that looks like this:
+At the bottom of `style.css`, where we have our utility classes for `text-left` and `text-right`, create a CSS rule that looks like this:

 ```css
 .flex-row {